Church of the Holy Trinity (Ridgeland, South Carolina)

-Church of the Holy Trinity is a historic Anglican church located near Ridgeland, South Carolina, Jasper County, South Carolina.
+Church of the Holy Trinity is a historic Anglican church located near Ridgeland, South Carolina, United States.
 It was built in 1858, and is a Carpenter Gothic-style church.
 The Gothic Revival style features include the asymmetrical composition, the wheel window, the buttressed tower, and board and batten sheathing.
 It features a three-staged bell tower.

 It is a member of the Anglican Diocese of South Carolina in the Anglican Church in North America.
 It was added to the National Register of Historic Places in 1982.